The University’s handling of the coronavirus

 Lund University is following the Swedish Government's and Public Health Authority’s recommendations regarding measures to reduce the spread of the coronavirus (Covid-19).
 In order to ensure a safe study and working environment for students and employees, the University is making decisions on a continuous basis, based on current recommendations from the responsible authorities.

 Information for students, staff and external parties

 Staff and current students at Lund University are receiving regular updates about new LU management decisions, government recommendations and links to relevant authorities' websites through this international website, the Lund University Staff Pages and their Swedish counterparts.
 Current students and partner universities are also receiving updates through emails from the University.

 - See information for current students at Lund University

-- See FAQs for managers at Lund University
+- See FAQs for managers at Lund University on the HR website

 - See information for newly admitted degree and nominated exchange students at Lund University

 The rate of infection is increasing throughout society and, as of 24 November, public gatherings and events involving more than eight people are not permitted in Sweden.
 Although this does not formally apply to the majority of the University’s activities, it does affect us, and a new decision was taken on 26 November to further tighten the adaptive measures that were already in place.